adorsys/datasafe/README.md

 -  Thorough application logic and performance testing

 ## Deployment Model
-Followings are among others possible deployment model of the datasafe application.
+Followings are among others possible deployment models of the datasafe application.
 ![Datasafe deployment model](./docs/demo/deployment-model.png)

 ## Performance
 Datasafe was tested for performance on the AWS.
-In short, an m5.xlarge AWS instance with the Datasafe library can have write throughput of 50 MiB/s and a read throughput 80 MiB/s of, when using **Amazon S3 bucket** as backing storage (performance is CPU-bound and network-bound).
+In short, an m5.xlarge AWS instance with the datasafe library can have write throughput of 50 MiB/s and a read throughput 80 MiB/s of, when using **Amazon S3 bucket** as backing storage (performance is CPU-bound and network-bound).

 Detailed performance report is here:
 [Datasafe performance results](datasafe-long-run-tests/README.md)

 ## Quick demo
 ### Datasafe-CLI
-You can try Datasafe as a CLI (command-line-interface) executable for encryption of your own sensitive files.
+You can try datasafe as a CLI (command-line-interface) executable for encryption of your own sensitive files.
 Your encrypted files can be saved either in S3 bucket or local filesystem safely, because encryption will happen locally - on your machine (See [CLI-README](datasafe-cli/README.md) for details).